cquintero/AirQuality/README.md

 Despite publishing air quality data to a json API, the PurpleAir device does not allow for easy, visual airquality monitoring.
 I set this up so that the LED repeatedly blinks when air quality is bad, alerting us to open a window.
+Test edit

 ## Usage